Latest News

 Document shows that the Indian steel ministry is pushing to eliminate metallurgical coal tariffs

-According to a document reviewed by, India's Ministry of Steel asked the Ministry of Finance to remove?anti-dumping duties on low-ash coke imports.
-They cited inadequate domestic supplies and higher prices.
+According to a document reviewed by the Indian government, India's Ministry of Steel allegedly asked its Finance Ministry to remove anti-dumping duties on imports of low-ash metallurgical "coke".
+The ministry cited inadequate domestic supplies as well as higher prices.

-India, the second largest crude steel producer in the world, imposed an anti-dumping provisional duty on imports of low-ash metallurgical coal - also known as metcoke – for a period of six months.
+India, the second largest crude steel producer in the world, imposed an anti-dumping provisional duty on imports for six months of low-ash metalurgical coke, also known as metcoke.

-India imports met-coke primarily from China, Indonesian, Poland, Japan and Switzerland.
-Industry?experts claim that import volumes have dropped sharply since curbs were implemented.
+India imports met-coke primarily from China, Indonesian, Poland, Japan, and Switzerland.
+Industry experts claim that import volumes have dropped sharply after the curbs.

-In a memo dated May 18, the Steel Ministry referred to anti-dumping duty acronyms as ADD.
+In a memo dated 18 May, the steel ministry referred to anti-dumping duty with an acronym.

 Emails seeking comments from the ministries were not responded to.

-The Steel Ministry has highlighted the problems faced by the state-run Rashtriya Ispat Nigam Ltd. (RINL), stating that the company was unable to obtain adequate quantities of met coke from the domestic market at reasonable prices, resulting in a 20 percent increase in input costs.
+The steel ministry highlighted 'the difficulties faced by the state-run Rashtriya Ispat Nigam Ltd. (RINL),' saying that the company was unable to obtain adequate quantities of metcoke at reasonable rates from the domestic market.
+This resulted in a 20 percent increase in input costs.

 RINL didn't respond to an email asking for comment.

-The 'Steel Ministry' also raised concerns about small and medium-sized companies that rely heavily on met coke merchant suppliers.
+The ministry has also raised concerns about small and medium sized steelmakers who rely heavily on?metcoke merchant suppliers.

 (source: Reuters)